-Long before “customer focus” became a buzz-word, DHC was delivering solutions for people.
-We use the language of transport users “access to services” and “safe routes to town centres” to deliver accessibility planning solutions.
+In our projects we try to use the language of transport users wherever possible such as “access to services” and “safe routes to town centres”.
 Our award winning customer relationship platform The Loop incorporates the accessibility planning approach within new smartphone apps.

 See Contact for general email, telephone, fax, postal address, and office location.

 DHC delivers consultancy and research on transport, accessibility, infrastructure and regeneration to a wide range of public and private sector clients.
 We have pioneered many new approaches taking concepts from theory to practice.
-DHC guidance on ‘Accessibility Planning’, ‘Working with communities’, ‘rural accessibility’ and ‘flexible demand responsive transport’ have all been issued by national Government to foster better practice.
+DHC has helped to prepare official national guidance for central Government on development planning, planning access to services and organising community and stakeholder involvement in transport delivery.